robjhyndman/ctv-TimeSeries/README.md

 -   The [HadoopStreaming](http://cran.rstudio.com/web/packages/HadoopStreaming/index.html) package provides a framework for writing map/reduce scripts for use in Hadoop Streaming; it also facilitates operating on data in a streaming fashion which does not require Hadoop.
 -   The [speedglm](http://cran.rstudio.com/web/packages/speedglm/index.html) package permits to fit (generalised) linear models to large data.
 For in-memory data sets, speedlm() or speedglm() can be used along with update.speedlm() which can update fitted models with new data.
 For out-of-memory data sets, shglm() is available; it works in the presence of factors and can check for singular matrices.
 -   The [biglars](http://cran.rstudio.com/web/packages/biglars/index.html) package by Seligman et al can use the [ff](http://cran.rstudio.com/web/packages/ff/index.html) to support large-than-memory datasets for least-angle regression, lasso and stepwise regression.
--   The [bigrf](http://cran.rstudio.com/web/packages/bigrf/index.html) package provides a Random Forests implementation with support for parellel execution and large memory.
 -   The [MonetDB.R](http://cran.rstudio.com/web/packages/MonetDB.R/index.html) package allows R to access the MonetDB column-oriented, open source database system as a backend.
 -   The [ffbase](http://cran.rstudio.com/web/packages/ffbase/index.html) package by de Jonge et al adds basic statistical functionality to the [ff](http://cran.rstudio.com/web/packages/ff/index.html) package.